 Take I-15 to Bountiful, Utah.
 Take exit 317 (400 North) and go east on 400 North.
-Travel east on 400 North until you each 1300 East.
+Travel east on 400 North until you reach 1300 East.
 Approx. 3.3 miles.
 Turn north on 1300 East which becomes Skyline Drive.
 Follow Skyline Drive approx. 1 mile to Eagle Ridge Drive.
-Turn Right on Eagle Ridge Drive and follow it to the parking lot at the base of the big “B” on the mountain side.
+Turn Right on Eagle Ridge Drive and follow it to the parking lot at the base of the big “B” on the mountainside.
 This is where you will start.
-(See staging photo below for route to parking area from 400 North)
+(See staging photo below for route to the parking area from 400 North)

 (Click Photo to Enlarge)